Thadz/thadz.github.io/_posts/2014-03-16-Install-Ubuntu-On-T440s.md

 EndSection
 {% endhighlight %}

+Now it support middle key and three-finger tap as middle key as well.

 # [Setting Charging Threshold] (https://github.com/teleshoes/tpacpi-bat)

 According to the recent discussion in Lenovo forum, the feature to set the charging threshold has been removed in Windows 8.
 Luckily in Linux, we are still able to set such threshold by altering the modules in the kernel.